News

 Ironside McDonald lawyers in Auckland bring a combined 40 years of experience to the table, having worked alongside some of the most ambitious and innovative brands in Australiasia.
 The firm advises on both local and international IP issues, including trademark protection, copyright, designs, IP enforcement and defence, as well as IP licences and agreements.
 The firm was formed in May 2019 by former Baldwins partner Sue Ironside and former Baldwins senior associate Rachel McDonald; both bring a wealth of experience, particularly in trademarks work.

 James & Wells is a strong boutique player in New Zealand.
-Christchurch-based co-founding partner Ceri Wells is known for his work in the Society of Beer Advocates case against DB Breweries, and served as a past president for the New Zealand Institute of Patent Attorneys.
-Wells represents Architectural Profiles, a leading manufacturer of aluminum window and door joinery, sheet glass and plastics products in New Zealand, with a large trademark portfolio.
+Christchurch-based co-founding partner Ceri Wells is known for his work in the Society of Beer Advocates case against DB Breweries, and served as a past president of the New Zealand Institute of Patent Attorneys.
+Wells represents Architectural Profiles, a leading manufacturer of aluminium window and door joinery, sheet glass and plastics products in New Zealand, with a large trademark portfolio.
 Hamilton-based partner Ian Finch is a key contact for litigation.
-The firm’s trademark team in Auckland is led by partner Carrick Robinson, who also has a focus in food & beverage innovation and related IP implications.
-Key practitioners are Jonathan Lucas and Jason Rogers in the patent practice, Gus Hazel for copyright, Jason Wach, Tim Walden and Andrew Scott.
-Patent partner Mike Flint has joined the firm.
+The firm’s trademark team in Auckland is led by partner Carrick Robinson, who also has a focus on food and beverage innovation and related IP implications.
+Key practitioners are Jonathan Lucas, Jason Rogers and Mike Flint in the patent practice, Gus Hazel for copyright, Jason Wach, Tim Walden and Andrew Scott.

 Origin IP is a team of senior patent attorneys with a thorough understanding of the commercial importance of intellectual assets.
 Key contacts at the firm include Matthew Howe, Simon Murphy and Leonard Cousins.
 Aside from trademark and patent attorney services, the firm also delivers IP business intelligence that helps shape business decisions as well as strategy and capability workshops.
 Clients include Pultron Composites, WaikatoLink, Fastmount, Amcor, DROPIT and Stretch Sense.